Why Choose Evertrek

 Today is arrival day which is another opportunity for you to explore your surroundings and the amazing city of Cusco.
 You can check out San Pedro where there will be a lot of local activities and always a great photo opportunity.
 You could even visit San Blas (the historic & artistic neighbourhood).
 It's the city's most picturesque district with its narrow and steep streets, and colonial houses built with walls of Incan stone.
 There you can find the 12 Angles Stone, Plaza la Armas and finally Qorikancha (Sun temple), the sacred centre of the Incan world.

-Heaps to see depending on what time your flight arrives.
+There is heaps to see depending on what time your flight arrives.
 But don't fret if you're short on time because tomorrow you'll be taken on a guided tour to see the best of Cusco!

 Night to relax and chill in and around Cusco.